Beurzen en bijdragen

 - A budget proposal (by financial controller of the institute).

-- A biosketch / Curriculum Vitae of the applicant, including a list of publications, highlighting the three most relevant publications.
+- A biosketch / Curriculum Vitae of the applicant, including a short list of previous discoveries by the applicant, a list of publications, highlighting the three most relevant publications.

 For information please email: firstname.lastname@example.org